• Skip to primary navigation

 baked meatballs with vegetables in tomato sauce

-It is a great dish to cook throughout the year but even better during the summer when juicy & red tomatoes and sweet & hot peppers are in season.
+Turkish meatballs in tomato sauce are a fantastic dish to enjoy year-round, but they taste even better in the summer when juicy, ripe tomatoes and sweet, spicy peppers are in season.

 Why This Recipe Works?